When you’re ready to buy a new car, you typically have two options: pay in cash or take out a car loan to cover the

 Select Your Loan Type

-When searching for auto lenders, you can first narrow them down by the type of loan you need.
+When searching for a lender, you can first narrow them down by the type of loan you need.
 You can tell after reading the reviews above that some lenders only offer loans for new and used vehicles from dealers.

 If you want to finance a vehicle from a car dealer or private party, make sure you’re comparing a pool of lenders that actually offer that service.

 The same holds true for refinancing an existing car loan and for buying out a leased vehicle.
-There’s no sense in getting quotes from a lender that doesn’t even provide your loan type, no matter how low their interest rates seem.
+There’s no sense in getting quotes from a lender that doesn’t even provide the type of loan you’re looking for, no matter how low their interest rates seem.

 Compare Rates and Fees